 Are ball joints covered under Ford warranty?

-• Powertrain Warranty: This covers the engine, transmission, and other key components for a longer duration.
+- Powertrain Warranty: This warranty covers the engine, transmission, and other powertrain components for 5 years or 60,000 miles, but does not directly cover ball joints.

 Are CV joints covered under the Ford powertrain warranty?